Regional Children's Centre - Programs and Services

 Intensive Treatment Services

-- Serves children and youth between the ages of 6-12 years who are experiencing significant emotional and behavioral needs that cannot be met through outpatient services.
+- Serves children and youth between the ages of 6-12 years who are experiencing significant emotional and behavioural needs that cannot be met through outpatient services.

 - Parental/Guardian and community participation is essential to the success of the program.

-- Services include individual and family counseling, in home behavior management education, assessment services as required, recreational activities, specific skill building activities to increase competence, individualized educational program.
+- Services include individual and family counseling, in home behaviour management education, assessment services as required, recreational activities, specific skill building activities to increase competence, individualized educational program.